Ariyamandebnath/Prisma-Next/README.md

 If you would like to contribute to this project, feel free to submit a pull request or open an issue.
 ## License
-This project is licensed under the MIT
+This project is licensed under The MIT license